How to do Plow Pose: Steps, Benefits and Precautions

 • Return to lying position on the floor

 • Counterpose: Any backward bending yoga poses can be used as a counterpose of halasana.
-However, the best yoga poses, which can be done as counterpose are matsyasana, ushtrasana. supta vajrasana and chakrasana
+However, the best yoga poses, which can be done as a counterpose, are matsyasana ushtrasana. supta vajrasana and chakrasana

 Time to perform

-• The best time to practice plow pose is early in the morning before breakfast and late in the afternoon before dinner.
+• The best time to practice plough pose is early in the morning before breakfast and late in the afternoon before dinner.

-• The yoga pose should not be practiced after meals or after vigorous exercises.
+• The yoga pose should not be practised after meals or vigorous exercises.

-• People who suffer from hernia, slipped disc, sciatica, high blood pressure or any serious back ailments should not do halasana.
+• People who suffer from hernia, slipped disc, sciatica, high blood pressure, or any severe back ailments should not do halasana.

 • One shouldn’t use force or sudden jerks to touch the floor under any circumstances.